Belgium one cycling nation – Kassein or Pavé? / Belgien ist eine Nation von Radfahrern – Kassein oder Pavé?

 In 1961 a general strike in Wallonia reflected the downturn in the industrial heartland of Belgium and flagged up the now failing industries in cities such as Mons and Liege.
 In modern Belgium unemployment in the French speaking Wallonia area had outstripped that of the Dutch speaking Flanders.

-With a backdrop of industrial downturn and assertive calls for reform, the Belgian nation became federal in the 1980’s and today three autonomous regions of Flanders, Wallonia and the city of Brussels run their areas.
-This has meant that secessionist talk has been silenced to a degree.
+With a backdrop of industrial downturn and assertive calls for reform, the Belgian nation became federal in the 1980’s and today the regions of Flanders, Wallonia and the city of Brussels have self rule.
+This has meant that secessionist talk was silenced to a degree.
 The greater power of the regions has also meant that a Central Government cannot at times be found.
 Belgium, once a brutal colonial power (The Belgian Congo owned and run directly by the Royal House was widely condemned by other powers including Britain) is today having to face up to major social inclusion issues.

-Belgian politics is highly fragmented with Flanders separatists represented as well as many others, united not by political allegiance but by a wish to stay united as a nation and a member of the EU.
+Belgian politics is highly fragmented but in general it is united not by political allegiance but by a wish to stay as one nation and a member of the European Union.